Wei-Kuang/STA141B/README.md

 #### :earth_americas: <a href = "HW6/assignment6.html">6.
 Use Map Techniques and SQL to analyze housing price and crime rate in San Francisco</a>

-#### :fries: <a href = "https://alice4926.github.io/CaliforniaHousing/">Teamwork project: Analyze price, rating, and location using Yelp database </a>
+#### :fries: <a href = "https://alice4926.github.io/CaliforniaHousing/"> 7.
+Teamwork Project: Analyze Price, Rating, and Location Using Yelp Database </a>